 Five Star Bancorp Names New Board Chair & Vice Chair

-/EIN News/ -- RANCHO CORDOVA, Calif., March 22, 2023 (GLOBE NEWSWIRE) -- Five Star Bancorp (Nasdaq: FSBC) and its wholly owned subsidiary, Five Star Bank, (“Five Star” or the “Company”) are pleased to announce Robert T. Perry-Smith will be appointed Chairperson of the Company’s board of directors, and Randall Reynoso will be appointed Vice Chairperson, effective May 18, 2023.
+RANCHO CORDOVA, Calif., March 22, 2023 (GLOBE NEWSWIRE) -- Five Star Bancorp FSBC and its wholly owned subsidiary, Five Star Bank, ("Five Star" or the "Company") are pleased to announce Robert T. Perry-Smith will be appointed Chairperson of the Company's board of directors, and Randall Reynoso will be appointed Vice Chairperson, effective May 18, 2023.
 Mr. Perry-Smith will succeed David Lucchetti who recently announced his retirement after serving as Chair for four years.

 In March 2023, Five Star Bank earned the #1 ranking on the S&P Global Market Intelligence annual rankings of 2022's best-performing community banks in the nation with assets between $3 billion and $10 billion (having outperformed the median for all 196 banks in the analysis in all seven metrics analyzed).
 Five Star Bancorp also has a Bauer Financial Superior Rating (5 out of 5 stars), IDC Superior Rating (300 out of 300) and is a Super Premier Performing Bank with The Findley Reports.